jmcparland/tor-hotspot/edgerouter-config.md

 * Rule 70: Explicitly disables outbound UDP traffic, to include network-bound DNS lookups.
 * Rule 80: Explicitly disables outbound ICMP traffic (e.g. "ping") from clients, which would bypass the tor network.

+All traffic not explicitly handled by the above rules is accepted.

 Remember, all guest wireless clients to the VLAN are instructed to use stormbeam as a gateway.

 ```